MehdIbrahimov/fully-functional-crud-web-application-with-data-visualisation/README.md

-# Interact with the database to add, delete or update the data.
+# Interact with the database to <br> add, delete or update the data.